Lim Ban Lim: Criminal career

 Lim was a member of the Gi Ho secret society who was involved in several misdemeanors from as early as 1958.
 He was reportedly trained as a shooter in the Riau Islands.
 He first attained notoriety in 1963, when he and three other gunmen ambushed the printing division of The Straits Times at Anson Road and stole $30,000 in an armed robbery.
 The same year, he stole $11,000 from the Singapore Steam Laundry.
 In 1966, Lim robbed the First National City Bank in Collyer Quay of $156,000, marking his most lucrative robbery in Singapore.
 In August 1968, together with five accomplices, Lim robbed the State Treasury in Johor, Malaysia of $452,000, killing a constable in the process.
 On 4 October 1972, Lim was involved in the robbery of the Atlas Electronics factory in Lower Delta Road and made away with $62,000.
-In his nine-year reign as a robber active in both Singapore and Malaysia, Lim amassed a revenue of at least $2.5 million.
+In his nine-year reign as a robber active in both Singapore and Malaysia, Lim amassed a fortune of at least $2.5 million.

 In May 1965, Lim became one of Singapore's most wanted fugitives after an altercation with Detective Peter Lim in Paya Lebar; the police officer had accosted Lim, who then snatched away his revolver, which fired and wounded Peter Lim.
 Lim later mailed the revolver to a newspaper editor, appending a letter which stated, "As a measure of self defence, I took the revolver and ran away.
 I could have shot at the detective while he was down but what for?"
 In September 1966, he shot and wounded in the leg Detective Allan Lee at the Odeon Cinema in North Bridge Road.
 A $2,000 bounty was announced by authorities in October 1966.

 On 23 June 1968, Lim shot and killed 27-year-old Corporal Koh Chong Thye with a semi-automatic pistol; Koh and two other police officers had been in pursuit of Lim after he was spotted in Serangoon.
 Koh, who was married with two children when he died, suffered gunshots to the chest and face and a fatal one through the forehead.
 The two other officers gave chase but Lim escaped and went into hiding, reportedly finding safe haven in the nearby countries of Indonesia, Thailand, and China.
 A nation-wide manhunt was announced by the Singapore Police Force, whose Criminal Investigation Department began organising more raids in the hopes of capturing Lim.
 An initial reward of $5,000 was also offered.
 The bounty was raised to $10,000 in March 1969 and a record $17,000 by November 1972.